alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-hasten-to-fulfill-religious-obligations.md

 ---
-date: 2020/08/31
+date: 2020-08-31
 hijri: '1442-01-12'
 lang: en
 layout: post
-mass_edited: true
+group6: true
 publisher: alsalafiyyah.manhaj@gmail.com
-shaykhs:
-- Shaykh Abdul-Aziz ibn Baz
-- Shaykh Abdullah ibn Ghudayyan
-- Shaykh Abdul-Razzaq al-Afifi
+tags: alifta
-source: Fatawa Al-Lajnah Ad-Da'imah no. 11133
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 11133
 title: Hastening to fulfill religious obligations
+summary: "A Muslim should hasten to perform the obligatory Hajj as soon as one is able to.
+They do not know what impediments may arise in the coming years if they delay performing it."
 ---

 ### Question:
 May I delay performing Hajj for one or two years, although I can perform it this year, for the sake of visiting my family?
 If I perform Hajj this year, I will be away from my wife and family for two years.
 The rites of Hajj will be in the middle of summer vacation and I will not be able to visit my family and perform Hajj at the same time.
 I will either perform Hajj or visit my family.
 Can I delay performing Hajj in order to visit my family?
 May Allah reward you with the best.